getAlby/bitcoin-connect/README.md

 // you can write your own polling function to check if your invoice has been paid
 // and then call the `setPaid` function. const checkPaymentInterval = setInterval(async () => {
+  // Make sure your verifyPayment function ONLY verifies the payment.
-  const paid = await invoice.verifyPayment();
+  // If there are any side effects they will only happen when the payment is made externally. const paid = await invoice.verifyPayment();

   if (paid && invoice.preimage) {